Welcome to Volunteers in Medicine!

 Yes.
 We also have a few people who are employees at VIM.
 They oversee each area of the clinic.
 VIM employees are here to help the volunteers – and you!

 Yes.
-Many of your prescription medications can be filled by VIM’s charitable pharmacy.
+Once you become a VIM patient, many of your prescription medications can be filled by VIM’s charitable pharmacy.
 Take your prescriptions to the pharmacy window to learn how VIM can help you.
-More information is in the “Medications” part of this packet.